polohb/nginx-rtmp/README.md

 # nginx-rtmp
-Docker Nginx with rtmp module
+Docker Nginx with rtmp module.

+Include a jwplayer rtmp viewer for html.